 Bruising occurs because of internal bleeding.
 This appears first as swelling, yet, usually on the second or third day, it might discolor the face blue or black, then yellow.
 Ice pack treatment may also help with bruising.
 However, it will often disappear within 10 days.

 Proper oral hygiene practice is the most essential thing you need to do to limit the possibility of wound infection after surgery.
 The day after the treatment, brush and floss your teeth after meals.
 Just keep in mind not to touch the surgical area.
 You can also include warm salt water rinses to keep your mouth clean and promote the healing process.
+If you still feel some discomfort or fever, you can call a home doctor for a visit.
+Dental Excellence’s clinic in Woden, ACT can help you achieve a healthy and bright smile.
+Visit their website by clicking on the link.

 Dental implant surgery.